hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/from-and-joins.md

 ## Joining

 If the query includes more than a single table or view it will include one or more *join* clauses for them.
-The semantics of them follow the standard semantics of the SQL Standard
+The semantics of them follow the standard semantics of the SQL Standard.

+The first table or view is included in the `FROM` clause and the rest is included using `JOIN` clauses.

 ## Self-Referencing Joins